 Dates might be one of the most beneficial fruits for humans.
 According to modern medicine, dates have 10 element which are crucial for humans to stay healthy and fit.
 The sugar in dates is fructose as opposed glucose, and does not make people fat.
 Vitamin B6 soothes the nerves and is abundant in dates.
 Physicians advise the elderly and those with stress to eat three dates in the morning, afternoon and evening.
 Dates also contain magnesium, which strengthens muscles and is good for pregnant women and to prevent cancer.
 Dates are also highly nutritious.
 In 100 grams of dates, there are 1.5 grams of protein, 50 grams of carbohydrates and 225 calories.
 This is why they are beneficial for those who work in jobs requiring either physical or mental effort or suffer from exhaustion or weakness due to illness.
 Dates are also good for anemia, tuberculosis and bone problems thanks to their levels of phosphorus, calcium and iron.

 Today, around 50 types of dates are available.
 The cheapest ones are produced in Iran - they are very soft and have a muddy color.
 Tunisian dates, which are light and bright and have thin skin, are quite valuable.
 In terms of price and quality, Median dates are between Iranian and Tunisian dates, but they are the most consumed in Turkey.
-It is because people in Turkey consider dates a sacred staple and Medina was Prophet Muhammad's birth place.
+It is because people in Turkey consider dates a sacred staple.
 It is difficult to find Sudanese dates, which have a solid skin, good smell and are delicious, and dates grown in California and Israel in Turkey.